Monmouth Beach Faithful Observers …

 Down through the years they played a meaningful part in seeing that borough history was remembered.
 Through their extra effort the people, places, and traditions of Monmouth Beach will endure:

 • Rosemary O’Brien — She matters eminently in Monmouth Beach annals as the author of the first official historic account of this amazing seashore community.
 Published in 1975 in conjunction with the borough’s upcoming celebration of America’s Bicentennial, the publication remains popular today.
 It’s a very thoughtful chronicle of borough yesteryear in a compact 32-page booklet.
 Known as a stalwart fact gatherer and clear writer, Rosemary researched and also penned histories of the MB School and Precious Blood Church.
 A busy mother of six, she launched and edited the first official borough newsletter in 1977.
 A final admirable contribution to borough heritage came with her service as the treasurer of the MB Historical Society, when that group championed the cause to save the old life saving station in 1999 (now the popular MB Cultural Center).
-Savvy at business, she managed one of the borough’s oceanfront high-rises for years and also owned the MB Cleaners on Beach Road.
-A MB School PTA president and resident since 1964, she died in 2007.
+Savvy at business, she managed the Shores oceanfront high-rise for years and also owned the MB Dry Cleaners on Beach Road.
+A MB School PTA president and borough resident since 1964, Rosemary died in Sept.
+2007.

 * * * * *